 Jennifer registered Cydoca Entertainment as a trade name in New York state in 2005.
 Its name is derived from her first registered trade name, Cyberdog Castle.

 West Elmira Computers Museum

-Jennifer formed West Elmira Computers Museum in 2006, from the collection she began a child.
+Jennifer formed West Elmira Computers Museum in 2006, from the collection she began as a child.

-Jennifer has taken on many roles in the video game industry, including information technology, quality assurance, programming, writing, art, animations, music, foley, direction, community moderation, and video game journalism.
+Jennifer has taken on many roles in the video game industry, including information technology, quality assurance, programming, writing, art, animation, music, foley, direction, moderation, and video game journalism.

 As a video game journalist, she has written for Adventure Gamers, Adventure Lantern, The Adventuress, Arcade Heroes, Consolevision, DC Emulation, DC Evolution, DCEmu UK, The Dreamcast Junkyard, Dreamcast-Scene, Dream On, Emulation Camp, The International House of Mojo, Retrogames, Vintage Gaming, and Zophar's Domain.
 She has also contributed to articles for Retro Gamer magazine.

-She also contributed to open-source game projects, including ScummVM, ResidualVM, OpenBOR, and the Amnesia Fortnight community game Bad Golf: Community Edition and Pongball.
+She also contributed to open source game projects, including ScummVM, ResidualVM, OpenBOR, and the Amnesia Fortnight community games Bad Golf: Community Edition and Pongball.
 She also created DFAF Adventure, The Dreamcat Adventure, and ported OpenQuest to the Wintermute Engine.
-She was the project leader and co-project leader, respectively, of two other Amnesia Fortnight community games: The Lost Dev Team and Amnesia Adventure.
+She was the project leader of Doublle Fine Forum Downtime Funtime Adventure.
+She was also the project leader and co-project leader, respectively, of two other Amnesia Fortnight community games: The Lost Dev Team and Amnesia Adventure.